hotosm/osm-export-tool/README.md

 The code in this repository powers the export tool web service and includes a number of features beside creating GIS files:

-* Periodic exports for HOT's partner humanitarian organizations, such as those that appear on the [Humanitarian Data Exchange](https://data.humdata.org).
+* Periodic exports for HOT's partner humanitarian organizations, such as those that appear on the [Humanitarian Data Exchange](https://data.humdata.org) platform.
 * Authentication via OSM accounts and email notifications for when exports are complete.
 * Storage of YAML feature tag selections.
 * A rich user interface with error reporting and geometry drawing/uploading, built on OpenLayers.